ICBO-conference/icbo2023/docs/sponsors.md

 ## Sponsorship
 We gratefully accept sponsorships from private companies and organizations.
 We acknowledge our sponsors before, during and after the event in multiple ways:

 * We list our sponsors on the ICBO and ONTOBRAS websites.
 * Sponsors are thanked and named in the opening/closing slides during the meeting.
 * The sponsors are thanked in selected emails to our mailing list, tweets and blog posts (with your logo) that go out before, during and after the event.

-Take a look in our [Sponship Prospectus](https://github.com/ICBO-conference/icbo2023/blob/main/docs/SponsorICBO2023.pdf).

-Take a look in our <a href="https://icbo-conference.github.io/icbo2023/docs/SponsorICBO2023.pdf" target="_blank">Sponship Prospectus</a>.
+Take a look in our <a href="https://icbo-conference.github.io/icbo2023/SponsorICBO2023.pdf" target="_blank">Sponship Prospectus</a>.

 If you’re interested in sponsoring ICBO 2023 co-located with ONTOBRAS 2023, please contact us at [icbo2023@gmail.com](mailto:icbo2023@gmail.com?subject=[ICBO2023]%20Sponsorship).

 ## Meet our attendees